 Abstract

 We establish that macroprudential controls limiting capital flows can curb risks arising from foreign currency borrowing by corporates in emerging markets.
-Firm-level data show that Indian firms tend to issue more foreign currency debt when the interest rate differential between India and the United States is higher.
+Firm-level data show that Indian firms tend to issue more foreign currency debt when the interest rate differential between India and the U.S. is higher.
 This “carry trade” relationship, however, breaks down once regulators institute more stringent interest rate caps on borrowing; in response, riskier borrowers cut issuance most.
 Prior to adoption of this macroprudential measure, stock price exposure of issuers to currency risk rises after issuance, as witnessed during the “taper tantrum” episode of 2013; this source of vulnerability is nullified by the measure, as confirmed during the October 2018 oil price shock and the COVID-19 outbreak.
 We find no evidence of the policy’s efficacy being undermined by leakage or regulatory arbitrage.

 Abstract

 We build a risk management model that incorporates variable capital utilization and time-varying collateral capacity.
 The former lets firms optimally choose capital utilization, and hence production, which affects capital depreciation and risk exposure.
-The latter means firms' ability to borrow and hedge increases with expected earnings and thus utilization.
+The latter means firms’ ability to borrow and hedge increases with expected earnings and thus utilization.
 Calibrated solutions show both ingredients matter for firm value.
-We test the novel model predictions using a new dataset of oil and gas producers.
+We test the novel model predictions using a new data set of oil and gas producers.
 Consistent with model predictions, we find utilization is negatively correlated with firm liquidity, while hedging is positively correlated with liquidity and expected profitability.

-Revise and Resubmit, Journal of Finance
+Revise and Resubmit (2nd round), Journal of Finance

 Abstract

-Revise and Resubmit, Management Science
+Revise and Resubmit (2nd round), Management Science

 Abstract